-2.4 Between 6 October 2011 and 25 June 2017, failed to determine the extent of customer due diligence measures on a risk-sensitive basis, depending upon the type of customer, business relationship, product or transaction; and was not able to demonstrate to its supervisory authority that the extent of the measures were appropriate in view of the risks of money laundering and terrorist financing, as required by Regulation 7(3) of the MLRs 2007.
+2.8 Between 6 October 2011 and 25 June 2017, failed to determine the extent of customer due diligence measures on a risk-sensitive basis, depending upon the type of customer, business relationship, product or transaction; and was not able to demonstrate to its supervisory authority that the extent of the measures were appropriate in view of the risks of money laundering and terrorist financing, as required by Regulation 7(3) of the MLRs 2007.

-2.5 Between 26 June 2017 and 9 January 2025, failed to conduct CMRAs, pursuant to Regulation 28(12)(a)(ii) and Regulation 28(13) of the MLRs 2017.
+2.9 Between 26 June 2017 and 9 May 2025, failed to carry out a client and matter risk assessments (CMRAs) on all five files reviewed, pursuant to Regulations 28(12) and 28(13) of the MLRs 2017.
 Furthermore, the firm was found to not have a CMRA process in place, and, therefore, the firm was unable to demonstrate the extent of the measures it had taken pursuant to Regulation 28(16) of the MLRs 2017.